 As we have seen, Charles Fisher acquired Juliet at the time of his brother’s dispersal sale and in the spring of that year in the Maribyrnong paddocks she dropped a particularly handsome brown colt.
 By the time Charles Fisher first decided to quit the place in April 1868, the youngster had matured into a very nice yearling and a New Zealand gentleman, J. G. Smith of Dunedin, drew him in the subsequent lottery.
 Smith wired up instructions for the sale of the colt and the youngster was offered the following month through Messrs McKersie and Rigg at Kirk’s Bazaar.
 I might mention that Hurtle Fisher drew both Juliet and Omen in his brother’s lottery, but he was no longer interested in breeding on a large scale and within a year had sold both broodmares to Mr R. J. Hunter for his Woodstock Stud on the Yan Yean.

 Charon’s Derby success renewed interest in his sire, Ferryman.
-The stallion had only stood the one season at the Maribyrnong Stud before being sold at the dispersal in April 1866.
-Then, the horse had been acquired by a Mr Mogg, who maintained a station at St Arnaud, about one hundred miles north of Ballarat, and it was in that remote part of the land that Charon remained when his first crop achieved so much in their first two seasons.
+The stallion had only stood one season at the Maribyrnong Stud before being sold at the dispersal in April 1866.
+Then, the horse had been acquired by Valentine Mogg, who maintained his Swanwater station in the wilds of St Arnaud, about one hundred miles north of Ballarat, and it was in that remote part of the land that Charon remained when his first crop achieved so much in their first two seasons.
 Charon alone would have justified the blandishments of leading Victorian studmasters to induce Mr Mogg to part with Ferryman, but the stallion managed to get three other top-quality racehorses from his initial book as well viz.
 Lamplighter, Gondolier and Derby.
-In the wake of Charon’s blue riband, R.J.
-Hunter successfully negotiated to stand Ferryman at his Woodstock Stud to take the place of Fishhook.
-Alas, however, Ferryman succumbed to an accident before getting his chance with the Woodstock mares and died prematurely without producing another first-class racehorse.
+In the wake of Charon’s blue riband and the subsequent death of his stallion Fishhook, R.J.
+Hunter resolved to replace one son of Fisherman with another and in June 1871 successfully negotiated to stand the young Ferryman at his Woodstock Stud.
+Alas, however, soon after his arrival there, Ferryman succumbed to an accident before getting his chance with the Woodstock mares and despite being kept alive in slings for a few weeks, he died prematurely in December 1871 without producing another first-class racehorse.
 By contrast, Juliet, the dam of Charon, was to experience even greater glory in the paddock with her subsequent progeny, but I shall leave that story for a later chapter.

 The years of domination might have ended, but when the little man returned from his international vacation, he resumed racing thoroughbreds on a more modest scale down through the years.
 During the mid-seventies, Hurtle Fisher maintained an excellent boutique training and breeding establishment at Moonee Ponds with Abe Davis managing both paddocks and stables.
 Amongst others, Fenella and Ragpicker were broodmares there.
 He even had a capital training course laid down and sown with English grasses.
 When the de Mestre stable was in such rare form at the 1881 Melbourne Cup Meeting, Fisher was connected with it and won races at that fixture with the likes of Courtenay and Sunset.
 However, soon after that meeting Hurtle Fisher went to Queensland to oversee his pastoral interests and raced very few horses in later years.
 In 1891 he did venture to Melbourne once more in the hope of seeing his horse, Buttons, run in the Melbourne Cup, but in the end, he didn’t consider the horse good enough to start.